-When everything is done in-house, companies have a better control of what is done and the way it is done.
+When everything is done in-house, companies have better control of what is done and the way it is done.
 Outsourcing companies should be able to present and deliver results and detailed reports on the work done.

 - Might Be Hidden Costs

-It may appear in case if the companies don’t review contracts thoroughly before starting the work with service providers.
+It may appear in case the companies don’t review contracts thoroughly before starting the work with service providers.